Croatian music guide: Oliver Dragojević

 Still, Oliver was never about being exclusive to only one writer.
 He was very approachable and open to working with new people.

-During his enduring career, Oliver was given numerous awards, recorded 20 original records, five live records and 10 ‘Best Of’ records.
-He had numerous successful tours in Croatia and abroad.
-He often mentioned that the highlight of his career was performing in Olympia, the world-renowned Parisian concert hall in 2006.
+During his enduring career, Oliver was given numerous awards, recorded 20 original records, five live records, and 10 best-of records.
+He had countless successful tours in Croatia and abroad.
+He often mentioned that the highlight of his career was performing in Olympia in 2006, the world-renowned Parisian concert hall.

-Still, despite all his success, Oliver Dragojević remained a simple man, dedicated to his family who, apart from singing, enjoyed spending time on his boat and fishing in the coves of his beloved home on island of Korčula.
+Despite all the success, Oliver Dragojević remained a simple man, dedicated to his family.
+Apart from singing, he enjoyed spending time on his boat and fishing in the coves of his beloved home on the island of Korčula.

 Oliver may be physically gone, but he will never leave our hearts.

 Oliver Dragojević’s songs were a soundtrack to life in Croatia.
 Listening to him over the years as we grew up and experienced life created an indelible bond between Oliver and the Croatians.
 Everybody agrees this bond is hard to describe in words, but our connection to him and his music is authentic and unbreakable.

 The best example of our dedication to Oliver was a farewell to him in Split, where he spent most of his life.
 His funeral was comparable to no other in Croatia’s history.